VDA5050/VDA5050/VDA5050_EN.md

 ## 7.2 Protocol header

 Each JSON message starts with a header.
-In the following sections, the following fields will be referenced as header for readability.
 The header consists of the following individual elements.
 The header is not a JSON object.